About Catholic Homes

 Independent Living residents are invited to comment on and ask questions about the proposed budget and fortnightly fees payable for the next financial year.

 Fees are payable fortnightly in advance.
-For the current fortnightly fees payable at our villages please consult the accompanying financial information fact sheet.
+For the current fortnightly fees payable at our villages please contact the ILV Coordinator for the current rates.

 Some components of the village operating costs are described below and a more comprehensive list is provided in the Residency Agreement: